chrisgrieser/nvim-various-textobjs/README.md

 ```

 ### Indent last paste
-The `lastChange` textobject can be used to indent the last text that was pasted.
+The `lastChange` text object can be used to indent the last text that was pasted.
 This is useful in languages such as Python where indentation is meaningful and
 thus formatters are not able to automatically indent everything for you.